36 Hours in Budapest: A Cyclist’s Guide

 Eat, drink, relax

-to check out a unique Budapest feature – Ruin Bars.
+After a long day cycling around Budapest, it is time to check out a unique Budapest feature – Ruin Bars.
 These started popping up at the turn of the century, especially amongst condemned buildings in the Jewish quarter.
 They were originally designed to provide a place for people to find a cheap drink in a relaxed environment but eventually became community gathering places.
 Check out the first of the ruin bars, Szimpla Kert.
 Opened in 2002, it now hosts community events like movie screenings, live music, an art gallery, the Kazinczy Living Library, the Szimpla Farmers’ Market, and the Szimpla Bringa bicycle flea market.

 For traditional Hungarian cuisine try the Kisplac Bistro.
 Hungarian sausages (kolbász) and csülök (roasted piglet) are featured as well as halászlé, fisherman’s soup made with white perch, and chicken paprikash (csirkepaprikás), an easy-to-like recipe using sweet paprika and tejföl sour cream.
 Another interesting option is Eat & Meet, where you can arrange a home-cooked meal with a Hungarian family.